Djokovic to Sinner: Five men to watch at the Australian Open

 He also became the youngest man to ascend to world number one.

-Now ranked two, Alcaraz heads into the Australian Open as a serious contender after a year that saw him collect six titles.
+Now ranked number two, Alcaraz heads into the Australian Open as a serious contender after a year in which he collected six titles.

 The unanswered question is whether he can overcome Djokovic on the blue hard courts of Melbourne, where the Serbian has dominated for so long.